Comparison

 Mailchimp

 Mailchimp's Standard plan starts at $20/mo for 500 contacts and scales with list size.
-Regulr starts at $99/mo with AI retention, POS integration, and unlimited messaging.
+Regulr is $249/mo for a single coffee shop and from $400/mo for other verticals, with behavior-triggered retention and Square POS integration included.

 Where Mailchimp works well